 Main question : HOW THESE VECTOR VALUES WILL BE INITIALIZED.

-Answer : NEURAL NETWORK
+Answer : Initially they are random values inside a NEURAL NETWORK

-Lets revise NN simply :
+Lets revise NN to understand this concept:

 - NN has a Input, Hidden, Output layers and each neuron is connected to every other neuron in next layer.